Yule's "nonsense correlation" solved: Part II: Introduction

 \section{Introduction}

-\tcb{Given a sequence of pairs of random variables $\{X_k,Y_k \}$ ($k=1,2, \ldots, n$), how can we measure the strength of the dependence of $X$ and $Y$? } The classical Pearson correlation coefficient addresses this question in the case when the sequence $(X_k, Y_k)_{k = 1}^n$ is an IID sequence, but when blindly calculated for sequences which are not IID, as arise (for example) when the sequence $(X_k, Y_k)_{k = 1}^n$ is a random walk or other time series, the resulting statistic is meaningless.
-Yule observed this empirically in his 1926 seminal paper~\citep{yule1926}, calling it ``nonsense'' correlation, writing that ``we sometimes obtain between quantities varying with time (time-variables) quite high correlations to which we cannot attach any physical significance whatever, although under the ordinary test the correlation would be held to be certainly significant.'' \\ \tcr{The problem of finding the distribution of the Pearson correlation coefficient when $(X_k, Y_k)_{k = 1}^n$ is a random walk was first drawn to our attention by Larry Shepp\footnote{\url{http://www.stat.rice.edu/~pe6/ForPhilip.pdf}}, who in turn had been given the problem by his adviser, William Feller.
-According to Larry Shepp, William Feller, David Slepian, and Stephen O. Rice had all, without success, attempted to solve this problem.}\\ Yule's finding would remain ``isolated'' from the literature until 1986 (see \cite{Aldrich}), when the authors of \cite{Hendry} and \cite{phil} confirmed many of the empirical claims of ``spurious regression'' made by the authors of \cite{gran}.
+\tcp{Given a sequence of pairs of random variables $\{X_k,Y_k \}$ ($k=1,2, \ldots, n$), how can we measure the strength of the dependence of $X$ and $Y$? } The classical Pearson correlation coefficient addresses this question in the case when the sequence $(X_k, Y_k)_{k = 1}^n$ is an IID sequence, but when blindly calculated for sequences which are not IID, as arise (for example) when the sequence $(X_k, Y_k)_{k = 1}^n$ is a random walk or other time series, the resulting statistic is meaningless. \tcp{Letting $X_i = S_i$ and $Y_ i= S'_i$, where $S_i$ and $S'_i$ are the partial sums of two independent random walks, Yule \cite{yule1926} considered the distribution of the empirical correlation coefficient

+which he found to be both heavily dispersed and frequently large in absolute value.
+This led Yule to call this distribution ``nonsense correlation''\footnote{In lieu of calling this distribution ``nonsense correlation,'' the authors of \cite{ernst2017yule} refer to it as ``volatile'' correlation since its distribution is both heavily dispersed and is frequently large in absolute value.} and to formulate two concrete questions about its distribution, each of which would remain open for more than ninety years: \begin{enumerate}[(i)] \item Find (analytically) the variance of $\rho_n$ as $n \rightarrow \infty$. \item Find (analytically) the higher order moments and the density of $\rho_n$ as $n \rightarrow \infty$. \end{enumerate} }

+Despite the prominence of Yule's 1926 paper, his findings would remain ``isolated'' from the literature until 1986 (see \cite{Aldrich}), when the authors of \cite{Hendry} and \cite{phil} confirmed many of the empirical claims of ``spurious regression'' made by the authors of \cite{gran}.
 In particular, \cite{phil} provided a mathematical solution to the problem of spurious regression among integrated time series by demonstrating that statistical {\em t}-ratio and {\em F}-ratio tests diverge with the sample size, thereby explaining the observed `statistical significance' in such regressions.
-In later work \cite{phil2}, the same author provided an explanation of such spurious regressions in terms of orthonormal representations of the Karhunen Lo\`{e}ve type. \\
+In later work \cite{phil2}, the same author provided an explanation of such spurious regressions in terms of orthonormal representations of the Karhunen Lo\`{e}ve type.\\ \tcp{ In 2017, the authors of \cite{ernst2017yule} considered the empirical correlation coefficient